-If you find a product that you can't sell no Amazon, don't forget that you can possibly sell it on other channels like eBay, Craigslist or the Facebook marketplace.
-This isn't extremely scalable but you can add a lot of sales to your bottom line each year by flipping some of the "too risky for Amazon," products.
+If you find a product that you can't sell no Amazon, don't forget that you might sell it on other channels like eBay, Craigslist or the Facebook marketplace.
+This isn't extremely scalable, but you can add a lot of sales to your bottom line each year by flipping some of the "too risky for Amazon" products.
 If you're a beginner, this is even more viable.
-It should go without saying though that you should only list products exactly as they are and never sell items that are inauthentic or hazardous to the end user.
+It should go without saying, though, that you should only list products exactly as they are and never sell items that are inauthentic or hazardous to the end user.

 As a rule of thumb, be very skeptical of every product you check.